keyan-m/cardano-account/README.md

    list), the platform builds the transaction that consumes the previous link/UTxO in the list
-3. It uses the output reference of link's UTxO as nonce, concatenates it to the provided raw username and raw password, and hashes the result
+3. It uses the output reference of link's UTxO as nonce, concatenates it to the hashes of the provided raw username and raw password, and hashes the result
 4. It uses this hash as the seed for generating an ED25519 key pair
 5. Store the nonce alongside the verification/public key of the generated pair
 6. With the outputs of the transaction now determined, the platform uses the